sulekhshende/riseswitchgear/readme.txt

 Clone and use npm install for all microservices

+make sure to use your <dockerhub-name/service-name> in infra/k8s yaml files.

-Publish all services on Docker hub
+Push all services on Docker hub

+Publish "common" dir or folder on npm.

 For auth service create a kubernetes secret for JWT